 Duration: 10/11 Days

-This superb holiday itinerary is a fascinating route through the ancient northern lands of Romania, "off the beaten track" in the fascinating countryside of Maramures and Moldavia.
-Our suggested journey is a stunning drive into a region full of history and dramatic scenery.
-Overall, it is a wonderful itinerary to concentrate your visit in the unspoilt north and to really explore and enjoy the rural life and traditional hospitaility of Romania.
+This holiday itinerary is a fascinating route through the ancient northern lands of Romania, definitely "off the beaten track" in the fascinating countryside of Maramures and Moldavia.
+Our suggested journey is a stunning drive into a region full of history and dramatic scenery; a wonderful opportunity to concentrate your visit in the unspoilt north and to really explore and enjoy the rural life and traditional hospitaility of Romania.

 There are many flights into Romania so it is possible to mix and match arrival and departure airports to suit your plans.
 However, the emphasis on this itinerary is on the northern cities of Transylvania and the regions of Maramures and Bucovina so we would recommend arriving into Cluj or Targa Mures and then departing from Suceava, Bacau or Iasi and we will work the route around you.